 I’m scared for my son as our country does have a crisis with health.
 More of us are overweight, and the government is constantly cutting back in areas such as parks, schools and health which doesn’t help us parents trying to keep our children healthy.
 Schools need more funding, not less, so they can improve their playground equipment, increase their after-school sports clubs and increase their ability to provide a larger range of outdoor play.

-If any of you are also trying to fundraise for parks and anything to help children stay healthy, let me know so I can share it via my social media as I know how hard it can be to spread the word!
+If any of you are also trying to fundraise for parks to help children stay healthy, let me know so I can share it via my social media as I know how hard it can be to spread the word!